RTae/sonarqube-demo/README.md

 ```
 2. Generate self-certificate for proxy server

-   Following that, this repository has a proxy server with SSL, so you need to generate a certificate which you can do by following the command below.
+   Following that, this repository has a proxy server with SSL, so you need to generate a certificate which you can do by following a command below.

 ```
 cd ~/sonarqube-demo/deployment/scripts